Updated: August 2018

 Check Point Charlie

-Check Point Charlie was the most popular crossing point for those traveling between the East and West of Berlin during the cold war in which the Berlin wall stood.
+Check Point Charlie was the most popular crossing point for those travelling between the East and West of Berlin during the cold war in which the Berlin wall stood.

 Since the Berlin wall was demolished in 1989, the Check Point has remained as a symbol of what once was.
 With many choosing to visit the wall to see what a crossing between the two sides of Berlin would be like.